OpenRailAssociation/technical-committee/project-handbook/security.md

 ## Security Policy

-OpenRail projects are requested provide a security policy that gives people instruction to report security issues.
+OpenRail projects are requested to provide a security policy that gives people instruction to report security issues.
 This security policy must be inside a file called `SECURITY.md`, [as documented by GitHub](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository).

 OpenRail projects are free to decide whether they provide an email address to send confidential security reports to, or use GitHub features such as the "private vulnerability reporting".